101101/kb/_docs/noc/onboard-user.md

 description: Process for on-boarding a user to the noc
 ---

-## Onboard User
+# Onboard User

-> How to onboard a user to the NOC
+> Steps to onboard a user to the NOC

 ---